 Users can now select from a list of locations when editing tasks.
 Locations can also be selected from a map.
 Selection of an item will populate the borrowed fields in the form.
 The Tasks page allows users to find the location of their task.Add attachments to each task

 Suppose that you want to associate photos or other documents with a task.
 Create the table "Attachments", with a foreign key pointing to "Tasks" table.

 The new table will not affect the "Tasks" model.
-Just add the model for "Attachments", and borrow some columns from "Tasks", "Categories", and "Locations".
+Just add the model for "Attachments".
+Borrow some columns from "Tasks", "Categories", and "Locations".

 The instructions are below:

 Create a data model for "Attachments".